vpac-innovations/tiny-marketing/README.md

-# Animated Logo
+# VPAC Innovations Logo

-This is an animated logo for VPAC Innovations.
+This is the logo for VPAC Innovations.
+This project contains files to generate:

+- Static images for use in print and on the Web.
+- An animated version of the logo, for use as a title screen in videos.

+## Static Logo

+Open `logo_fullcolour.svg` in Inkscape.
+You can generate `.png` files for documents by selecting everything on the *guillotine* layer, hiding that layer, and then exporting all selected objects (using the batch export feature).
+This will result in some `.png` files in this directory.

+## Animated Logo

-To render it, open `LogoSnake.blend` in Blender and press Animate.
+First, generate the `.png` files as described in the Static section above.
+Then open `LogoSnake.blend` in Blender and press Animate.
 The animation will be written to `render/logosnake.avi`.

 ## Acceptable Content